innolitics/rdm/rdm/init_files/documents/software_plan.md

     - Check that all of the tests have been run.
     - Confirm that there is enough detail to recreate the test environment.
-    - Confirm that that the overall test-run result is consistent with the [Testing Plan](#testing-plan).
+    - Confirm that the overall test-run result is consistent with the [Testing Plan](#testing-plan).

 **Comments:**